futuredapp/Monkey-Madness/README.md

 2. Start `./monkey_madness -l` or `./monkey_madness --loop` using terminal, you can specify optional arguments
   - argument2 - number of tests to perform
   - argument3 - number of input events (touch, scroll, swipe...) that will monkey attempt to perform in each test
-  - argument4 - absolute path to directory where you want to save logs, e.g. `-d=/home/login/Desktop` or `--directory=/home/login/Desktop`
+  - argument4 - absolute path to directory where you want to save crash logs, for example `-d=/home/login/Desktop` or `--directory=/home/login/Documents`
   - seeds will be random
 3. Your app will now be restarted
 4. Script will lock app to full screen to prevent monkey escape
 5. Monkey will furiously tap screen and try to crash your app
-6. You see results of all tests, if monkey crashed your app, crash log is saved to folder with your app's package name in current directory
+6. You see results of all tests, if monkey crashed your app, crash log is saved to folder with your app's package name in current directory, or in directory specified with argument4

 Example: `./monkey_madness -l 10 5000` - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be saved to folder with your app's package name in current directory.